bigchaindb/site/_src/_usecases/government/benben.md

 layout: usecase

 title: Blockchain Powered Land Registry in Ghana with BenBen
-description: BenBen is addressing problems in government technology in Ghana, with a focus on land and property ownership rights, management and issues.
+description: BenBen is building a land registry in Ghana to help lock in property rights for citizens.
 header: hero-benben.jpg

 quote: